 - Deirdre Lynds is a Santa Barbara native who has been playing in rock bands since the age of 15 after taking up the guitar at age 10.
 After completing her undergraduate degree in guitar and composition at UCSB, she relocated to San Francisco where she got her Master’s in composition from the San Francisco Conservatory of Music.
 Despite some success in the classical world (her flute and guitar piece John Doe’s Running was published and won the National Flute Association’s award for Best New Work of the Year), Deirdre could not resist her need to rock.
 She co-formed the instrumental rock/fusion group Headshear with writing partner guitarist Gwynn Adams and performed around the Bay Area for 10 years.
 The group was signed to Seattle indie label Big Balloon Records and put out the self-titled CD Headshear in 2007.
 During this time she also played mandolin in several old-timey/Celtic groups, mainly playing for Contra dances all over California, and continues to play drums in a B-52’s tribute band, Private Idaho.
 Deirdre moved back south in 2012, where she has been working with Girls Rock SB since their very first summer.

-Jena Douglas has been a singer/songwriter for over 30 years, has an AA in music from Santa Barbara City College and a BA from University California Santa Barbara in music.
+- Jena Douglas has been a singer/songwriter for over 30 years.
+She has a BA from University California Santa Barbara in music.
 She wrote the how-to/self-help book called, Change The World-Write Your Song! fundamentals and beyond for the aspiring singer/songwriter book I. She teaches voice, songwriting, guitar, piano, bass, drums, performance and uses her many skills as a seasoned musician and parent to teach girls from 6 to 17 for a non-profit after school program called, Girls Rock SB.
 Jena Douglas also performs with a couple of bands, one that features original songs written by Jena Douglas called, Jmuse and the other is a Linda Ronstadt Tribute band called, Linda Nonstadt and The Stone Phoney.